shiofreecss/Gosei/README.md

-# AI-Kifu - Go Game Analysis Tool
+# GoSei | AI-Kifu - Go Game Analysis Tool

-AI-Kifu is an open-source web application dedicated to the Go community for reading, visualizing, and analyzing Go game records (kifu) in both SGF (Smart Game Format) and traditional Japanese kifu format.
+GoSei | AI-Kifu is an open-source web application dedicated to the Go community for reading, visualizing, and analyzing Go game records (kifu) in both SGF (Smart Game Format) and traditional Japanese kifu format.

 ## Live Demo

-Check out the live deployment of AI-Kifu at [https://kifu.netlify.app/](https://kifu.netlify.app/)
+Check out the live deployment of GoSei | AI-Kifu at [https://gosei.xyz/](https://gosei.xyz/)

 ## About the Project

-AI-Kifu is built as a contribution to the Go community, providing free access to both game visualization tools and an extensive library of historical games.
+GoSei | AI-Kifu is built as a contribution to the Go community, providing free access to both game visualization tools and an extensive library of historical games.
 The application features thousands of professional games sourced from the [comprehensive SGF collection](https://homepages.cwi.nl/~aeb/go/games/games/) maintained by Andries E. Brouwer.

 The project is powered by the [Beaver Foundation](https://beaver.foundation), supporting open-source development for the Go community.